 Many Maya believe the giant Ceiba Tree is the conduit of communication between the human world and the supernatural world.
 The souls of the dead fell into the darkness of Xibalbá, the underworld, which is believed to be an underground cave.
 Along the tree’s path were the daily movements of the sun, the moon, the planets, and the stars which follow its trunk.
 The Feathered Serpent (Kulkulcan), symbolizing communion with the world of the ancestors and the gods, emerged into the world along this route.

 Cahuí Observation Deck

-Completed in October 2011, our Cahuí observation deck is perfect for viewing breathtaking sunsets over Lake Petén Itzá.
-On a clear night, you will not find a better place for star-gazing than our open air deck.
-On special occasions, ceremonies have been performed in our Maya garden.
+Completed in October 2011, the open-air Cahuí deck is perfect for viewing breathtaking sunsets over Lake Petén Itzá.
+On a clear night, you will not find a better place for star-gazing than here.
+On special occasions, view ceremonies being performed in our Maya garden.
 Cahuí is the name of the nearby hill, and it means 'giant crocodile' in Maya language, because it gives the appearance of a large crocodile swimming into the water.
 Relax, get some sun, feel the breeze, observe the moon...as a guest, you are free to enjoy the deck as you please!

 Our birdfeeder has become the gathering place for several types of birds - we try to keep bananas around throughout the day to attract them.
 Some species are present in our garden year round: Montezuma Oropendola, Rufous-tailed Hummingbird, Boat-billed Flycatcher and Golden-fronted Woodpecker.
-From October to February, the Baltimore Oriole and Blue-grey Tanager can be spotted.
-The Collared Aracari has visited on occasion as well.
+From October to February, the Baltimore Oriole and Blue-grey Tanager can be spotted here.
+The Collared Aracari has visited on occasion as well.back to top